 The ash removal plan is part of the utility’s plan to shutter four coal ash ponds at the R.M.
 Schahfer Generating Station in Wheatfield by 2023 and its Michigan City Generating Station by 2028.

-Public comments can be emailed to IDEM environmental manager Alysa Hopkins at [email protected] or mailed to her at Indiana Department of Environmental Management’s Office of Land Quality, Solid Waste Permits, Mail Code 65-45, IGCN 1101100, North Senate Avenue Indianapolis, Indiana 46204–2251.
+Public comments can be emailed to IDEM environmental manager Alysa Hopkins at [email protected]IN.gov or mailed to her at Indiana Department of Environmental Management’s Office of Land Quality, Solid Waste Permits, Mail Code 65-45, IGCN 1101100, North Senate Avenue Indianapolis, Indiana 46204–2251.